 3. Process and Timetable

-The process, method and timelines of the CSC charter review are described in the ToR.
+The process, method and timelines are described in the Terms of Reference.
+(Annex B)

 The RT had initial discussions with CSC and PTI in September and October 2017.
 This included interviews with the PTI Liaison to the CSC, and with the CSC.
 In the same timeframe the CSC conducted a self-assessment of its Charter and shared this with the Review Team.